-- The Houseparent, or Head of House will take the student to their allocated room for induction and to remove the medicines from the student (this does not include the contraceptive pill, epi-pen, inhaler or insulin pods or glucose sensors). - The Head of House will record each students' medicines in a 'Medicine book' and store the medicines appropriately. - In St Ebbes this will be in the office on the 4th floor, or if something is needed on a regular basis, in the safe in Plant Room 1.
-Medicines requiring a cool temperature will be stored in the medical fridge. - In Pensons Gardens medicines are kept in the office.
+- The Houseparent, or Head of House will take the student to their allocated room for induction and to remove the medicines from the student (this does not include the contraceptive pill, epi-pen, inhaler or insulin pods or glucose sensors). - The Head of House will record each students' medicines in a 'Medicine book' and store the medicines appropriately. - In St Ebbes this will be in the office on the 1st floor, Medicines requiring a cool temperature will be stored in the medical fridge. - In Pensons Gardens medicines are kept in the office.
 Medicines requiring a cool temperature will need to be stored in the medical fridge in the office. - A student may keep up to one week's supply of prescription medicine in their room, unless there is agreement that the medicines need to be administered.
 Students may also keep small quantities of non-prescription medicines, e.g., Paracetamol in their rooms. - Aspirin or products containing aspirin must not be given to students unless prescribed for that particular student by a doctor.
-Guidelines for the dispensing of medicine Paracetamol and prescription medicines must be recorded in the BLUE medicine book.
-Controlled medicines must be recorded in the GREEN medicine book.
+Guidelines for the dispensing of medicine All administered medication must be recorded in the Medicine Folder.
+Each folder contains the student's profiles with the relevant medication log sheets (either for controlled drugs or all other medicine).
+Paracetamol administration must also be recorded on MS Teams.
 Paracetamol and prescribed medicine must be kept in a locked cupboard.
 Paracetamol administration - 1.
 Paracetamol administration and stock level must be recorded on-line, and in the blue logbook. - 2.
 A running total of the amount of medicine in stock must be recorded after each administration.
 Prescribed medicine administration - 1.
-Name and age of student to be recorded at the top of the page in blue logbook (weight and height not needed) - 2.
+Full name and age of student to be recorded in the student's profile and the medicine log sheets - 2.
 All columns must be filled in - 3.
 Student must sign in the Taken column - 4.
 Staff must sign in the Note column after medication is taken - 5.
 A running total of the amount of medicine in stock must be recorded after each administration.
 Controlled medicines Controlled drugs MUST be kept in a double locked facility with 2 keys. e.g. in a locked safe/drawer/fridge and in a locked room/cupboard and MUST always be administered by TWO people.
 Controlled drugs administration Record keeping for Controlled Drugs has Legal Requirements:

-- Paper Controlled Drug Register (CDR) will be kept in a bound book format - There must be a separate page for each strength & form of an individual drug - Each page must specify the name, strength and form of the drug at the head of the page and all of the entries on that page must relate to that drug only - Each entry must be in chronological order - Each entry must be legible and written in indelible ink.
+- A Controlled Drugs Register (CDR) is kept in a paper format in the medicine folder in the student's profiles (Appendix D). - There must be a separate page for each strength & form of an individual drug. - Each page must specify the name, strength and form of the drug at the head of the page and all of the entries on that page must relate to that drug only - Each entry must be in chronological order - Each entry must be legible and written in indelible ink.
 If a mistake is made, then it should be crossed through with a single line so that it can still be read.
 The CDR logbook must be kept on the premises to which it relates.
 The CDR must be available for inspection by an authorised person. - 1.
-All Controlled Drug names must be recorded in the Index - 2.
-The name of student must be recorded at the top of the page in green logbook - 3.
+All Controlled Drug names must be recorded in the student's profiles - 2.
+The name of student must be recorded at the top of the page in each log sheet - 3.
 All columns to be filled in as directed - 4.
-Two staff must administer CD and both to sign logbook after medication is taken by student - 5.
+Two staff must administer CD and both to sign the log sheet after medication is taken by student - 5.
 A running total/balance of the amount of medicine in stock must be recorded after each administration.
-Name Medicine Name Dosage on box/bottle Frequency of dosage Date given Time Given Administered by whom Student Initials Jo BLOGS Rapture 2 3 x daily 11.10.2022 07:50 ZP Student signs Example layout of the Medical Book:
+See Appendix D for a copy of the template.